voightachrome/voightachrome.github.io/Why I Use a Flip-Phone in 2025.md

 It’s for that very reason that I love this phone; it does everything I need it to, and none of what I don't, and it allows me to spend my time and save my attention on the people and things that matter the most.

 If you are interested in learning more about the technical aspects of using a dumbphone, as well as this specific phone, I have a seperate post titiled [*So you want to use a dumbphone?
 (TBA)*](https://github.com/user-attachments/assets/729d3388-48b0-4571-ae8b-44ac361a60c4).
 It's also important to note that you don't need to buy anything in order to create good habits with technology, you can do this right now.
-More on this later.
+More on this below.

 I would now like to shift my attention to respond to potential questions or worries about using a dumbphone, as well as some criticisms i have heard.